litespeed-js/litespeed.js/docs/services/container.md

 --- | --- | ---
 **name** | string | Name of the service

+#### Return Value

+Requested service object instance or null if no object was found.

 #### Example
 ```js
 let service = container.get('myService');